m-shayanshafi/FaceHack/README.md

 ## Pub-fig data preprocessing

-As a first step, download the pubfig (http://www.cs.columbia.edu/CAVE/databases/pubfig/) dataset.
-The following are the requirements:

-1. Python 2.7
-2. ``wget``

-To download the dataset
+To preprocess the data, you will require Python 2.7 and wget.

-1. Go into the data folder and run the following commands
+1. Download the [pubfig](http://www.cs.columbia.edu/CAVE/databases/pubfig/) dataset.
+To download the dataset, run the following:

 	`` cd data ``
 	``./getpubfig.py dev``
 	``./getpubfig.py eval``

-This will download the pubfig dataset for you.

 2. Verify the images downloaded by running: